kunle123-ui/kunle/Smart-Contract.md

 **Deploying the sample contract**

-The example currency contracts can be found [here](https://github.com/EOSIO/eos/tree/master/contracts/currency), if you have downloaded the EOSIO repository, you should be able to find it in your local drive.
+The example currency contracts can be found [here](https://github.com/EOSIO/eos/tree/master/contracts/currency), if you have downloaded the EOSIO repository, you should be able to find it on your local drive.

 The folder contains the .abi, .cpp and .hpp files, you will need to generate the .wast file before you can deploy the contract.
 ```base